phylum-dev/documentation/docs/knowledge_base/phylum_project_files.md

 # Phylum Project Files

-The `.phylum_project` file is a configuration file containing information about, you guessed it, the Phylum project at that level of the filesystem hierarchy.
+The `.phylum_project` file is a configuration file containing information about the Phylum project at that level of the filesystem hierarchy.
 There is usually a single `.phylum_project` file for a given repository, located at the root of the repository.
 It is also possible to have multiple `.phylum_project` files within a repository.
 This may be desirable for monorepos.

 ## Background